Skip to Content

 • Shivering

-• Sudden pain without a trauma
+• Sudden pain without trauma

 • Refusing to drink or eat for 24 hours